NickelMedia/Imposium-JS-SDK/README.md

 ### Initializing the client

-_Note_: In order for a consumer to communicate with the Imosium API via the client you must have the following credentials:
+_Note_: In order for a consumer to communicate with the Imposium API via the client you must have the following credentials:

 1. An access token
 2. An Imposium experience id
 3. An Imposium act id

-To instantiate a client you must supply a valid access token and optionally you can pass endpoint configuration as JSON (this is mainly used in dev, regular consumers won't need to adjust these options).
-Declare as follows:
+To instantiate a client you must supply a valid access token and optionally you can pass endpoint configuration in JSON format (this is only used in dev, regular consumers won't need to adjust these options).

 ```javascript
 var client = new Imposium.ImposiumClient(<token>, <options>);